dragonflyoss/Dragonfly2/docs/en/preheat/console.md

 # console

 Use preheat apis for preheating.
-First access Dragonfly Manager Console (http://dragonfly-manager:8080/service/task) and create preheat task for preheating.
+First access Dragonfly Manager Console e.g. http://dragonfly-manager:8080/service/task
+and create preheat task for preheating.

 If the `scheduler_cluster_ids` does not selected, it means to preheat all scheduler clusters.